-The data presented in this report are for patients completing an episode in an emergency department between 1 July 2009 and 30 June 2010.
+The data presented in this report are for patients completing an episode in an emergency department between 1 July 2008 and 30 June 2009.

-For 2009-10, all states and territories were able to provide data for all public hospitals in peer groups A and B that have emergency departments.
+For 2008-09, all states and territories were able to provide data for all public hospitals in peer groups A and B that have emergency departments.

-Some states and territories also provided episode-level data for public hospitals that were classified to peer groups other than A or B. Data were also provided for:
+Some states and territories also provided episode-level data for public hospitals that were classified to peer groups other than A or B, and these data have been included in this chapter.
+Data were also provided for:

-- 15 Medium hospitals, 18 Small hospitals and 6 Unpeered/Other hospitals in New South Wales
+- 19 Medium hospitals, 17 Small hospitals and 6 Unpeered/Other hospitals in New South Wales

-- 7 Medium hospitals in Victoria
+- 6 Medium hospitals in Victoria

 - 4 Medium hospitals in Queensland

 - 3 Medium hospitals and 2 Small remote acute hospitals in Western Australia

 - 1 Medium hospital in South Australia

+- 1 Medium hospital in Tasmania

 - 3 Small remote acute hospitals in the Northern Territory.

-- 1 Medium hospital in Tasmania